jinghuazhao/software-notes/README.md

 ## 1. [Overall setup](overall)

-Contents in this section are generic, therefore worthwhile to note and maintain for a variety of applications.
+Contents in this section are potentially applicable to a variety of applications.

 ## 2. Specific setup